John Stocco: Professional football

-Stocco declared for the 2007 NFL Draft following the 2006 season but was not selected.
+Stocco declared for the 2007 NFL draft following the 2006 season but was not selected.
 He was invited for a three-day tryout with the Green Bay Packers but did not get a contract; he was subsequently invited to try out with the New York Giants but did not make the roster.

-In September 2007, Stocco was invited to try out for a spot on the roster of the Michigan team that would have participated in the proposed All American Football League the league folded before playing a game.
+In September 2007, Stocco was invited for a spot on the roster of the Michigan team that would have participated in the proposed All American Football League the league folded before playing a game.